-Alpha Sigma Alpha Sorority (International)
+Alpha Sigma Alpha Sorority (National)

 Alpha Sigma Alpha sorority is dedicated to developing women of poise and purpose.
 Since its founding in 1901 at Longwood University in Farmville, Virginia, the sorority has grown into a strong organization consisting of more than 150 collegiate and alumnae chapters nationwide.

 Founded in 1917 at the New York University Law School by five women, Delta Phi Epsilon's numbers have reached over 47,000 sisters nationwide.
 Active at Southern for many years, Delta Phi Epsilon continues to introduce members of the Southern community to the ideals and beliefs to its membership.

 Omega Zeta Pi was introduced to Southern's campus in April of 2004 and was welcomed

 by Greek Life with open arms.
 The sisterhood has strengthened each and every semester